 Hi there, Skye Blake here.
 I know what it’s like to be in a feline scrape, a pickle, a jam, (hmm… getting hungry), a difficult situation… a cat needing rescue.

-That’s why I’m determined to track down everything I can about rescue groups, explain their functions, even review them so you can see which are the best, and help you find them in your area.
+That’s why I’m determined to track down everything I can about rescue groups, shelters, and adoption.

-I’d love to connect with them and help fellow proud felines find homes to rule.
+I’d love to connect with them and help fellow felines find homes to rule.

 In the meantime, I’ll keep tracking clues…